moliver28/research-handbook/content/handbook/business-technology/data-team/platform/snowflake-warehouse-optimization.md

 | Small          | 2          | 0.8              | $3.20  |
 | % increase     |            | -20%              | 60%    |

-In this case, unlike the previous example, the performance % increase of 20% is no longer worth it, as the cost increased by 60%.
+In this case, the query would be considered 'inefficient', because the runtime has only been reduced by 20%, and for it to be considered 'efficient', the runtime needs to be reduced by 40% or more.
+Therefore, the 'XS' warehouse should be chosen.

 ## Steps to rightsizing warehouse